Skip to content

 Top Programs

 The fields Amherst College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Based in Amherst, Massachusetts, Amherst College maintains an exceptionally competitive admissions profile, with an acceptance rate of only 9%.
+Based in Amherst, Massachusetts, Amherst College turns away the vast majority of its applicants.
+The acceptance rate is 9%.
 Admitted students typically arrive with an average SAT score near 1,533.
-The school reports a graduation rate of roughly 94%.
+The graduation rate is roughly 94%.

-Ten years out, alumni of Amherst College earn a median of $77,644 — an exceptional return on investment that outpaces national averages for bachelor's-degree holders.
+Ten years out, alumni of Amherst College earn a median of $77,644, well above the national average for bachelor's degree holders.

-Amherst College is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.96%, well above the typical college.
+Amherst College is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.96%, well above the typical college.
 About 4.2% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 46.5% go on to reach the top of the income ladder.
-The median family income of students sits near $181,300, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $181,300, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Amherst College, with an economic connectedness score of 1.83 (about 1.0 is the national norm).
-Its friending bias is low (0.00), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Amherst College.
+Its economic connectedness score is 1.83, where about 1.0 is the national norm.
+Its friending bias is low (0.00), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 13% of students take part in civic and volunteering activity.

 Compare Amherst College